How to Find a Digital Marketing Agency That Can Actually Prove ROI

 Initial Vendor Research and Outreach

-3–4 weeksYou're researching 15–20 agencies, checking case studies, reading reviews on Clutch and G2, and requesting initial proposals through multiple discovery calls explaining your business model repeatedly
+3 to 4 weeksYou're researching agencies, checking case studies, reading reviews on Clutch and G2, and requesting initial proposals while repeating your business model on multiple discovery calls.

 Detailed Evaluations and Demos

-4–5 weeksYou're down to 4–5 finalists doing deep-dive presentations, reference calls with current clients, and detailed contract negotiations – each agency gets 2–3 hours of evaluation time plus reference verification
+4 to 5 weeksYou're down to four or five finalists doing deep-dive presentations, reference calls, and detailed contract negotiations.
+Each agency gets a few hours of evaluation time plus reference verification.

 Final Selection and Contract Negotiation

-2–3 weeksYou're negotiating contract terms, performance guarantees, and implementation timelines – includes legal review and setting up success metrics with specific exit clauses if performance targets aren't met
+2 to 3 weeksYou're negotiating contract terms, performance guarantees, and implementation timelines, including legal review and setting up success metrics with specific exit clauses if performance targets aren't met.

 Implementation and Onboarding

-4–6 weeksYou're providing Google Ads and Facebook account access, historical performance data, brand assets, and attending onboarding calls while they audit current campaigns and build new account structures
+4 to 6 weeksYou're providing Google Ads and Meta account access, historical performance data, brand assets, and attending onboarding calls while the agency audits current campaigns and builds new account structures.

 How much does a digital marketing agency cost?

-Media markup disguised as 'platform fees' or 'technology costs' adds 15–25% to total ad spend.
-On $30,000 monthly budgets, this means $67,500 annually in agency profit margins that never reach actual advertising.
+Media markup disguised as 'platform fees' or 'technology costs' adds an effective 15 to 25 percent on top of total ad spend.
+On a typical mid-market budget, that's tens of thousands a year in agency margin that never reaches the auction.

 | Segment | Price Range | Real Cost Example |